 The advent of Independence changed the political system, but the police system remained more or less unaltered.
 The Police Act of 1861 continued to govern it.
 Its managerial philosophy, value system and ethos remained what they were.
 The powers granted to politicians and bureaucrats to exercise control and superintendence over the police remained the same.
-They were a ruler supportive police force, considerably distant from the community and they continued to remain so.
+They were a ruler or establishment supportive police force, considerably distant from the community and they continued to remain so.

-Though the country has been independent for more than 55 years, till now, no government, central or state, has taken the initiative to replace the Police Act of 1861 with new legislation, which would be in tune with requirements of democratic policing.
+Though the country has been independent for more than 57 years, till now, no government, central or state, has taken the initiative to replace the Police Act of 1861 with new legislation, which would be in tune with requirements of democratic policing.

 It is not as if no new legislation has been passed.
 Some state governments have enacted new legislation since Independence to govern the functioning of their police forces.
-For instance, the Police Forces in Maharashtra and Gujarat are governed by the Bombay Police Act of 1951, in Kerala by the Kerala Police Act of 1960, in Karnataka by the Karnataka Police Act of 1963, in Delhi by the Delhi Police Act of 1978 etc. Recently, the Madhya Pradesh Government came out with a new Police Bill in 2001.
+For instance, the Police Forces in Maharashtra and Gujarat are governed by the Bombay Police Act of 1951, in Kerala by the Kerala Police Act of 1960, in Karnataka by the Karnataka Police Act of 1963, in Delhi by the Delhi Police Act of 1978.
 Some State Governments have also framed separate legislation to regulate the working of their State Armed Police Forces.
 The enactment of these laws after Independence has not brought about any significant improvement in the organisational structure, performance or behaviour of the Police Forces.
 The reason - the new enactments were patterned on the model of the old 1861 legislation.
 They are as silent and remiss about the new requirements of democratic policing as the colonial legislation was.
-In fact, some of these state Acts further tightened the executive control over the police force, without introducing any safeguards to prevent the misuse of police force for partisan purposes and without incorporating effective mechanisms to ensure police accountability.
+In fact, some of these state Acts, like the Bombay Police Act, 1952 further tightened the executive control over the police force, without introducing any safeguards to prevent the misuse of police force for partisan purposes and without incorporating effective mechanisms to ensure police accountability.
+The result was there for all to see during the communal riots in Gujarat in 2002.